 In connection with the Maximos Acquisition, the Company also indirectly acquired the Cobequid Highlands property held by Spark (subsequently held by Mongoose, following the Mongoose RTO), consisting of mineral exploration licences in Nova Scotia with potential for iron oxide-copper-gold ("IOCG") mineralization.

 RESULTS OF OPERATIONS

-The condensed interim consolidated financial statements of the Company for the three and nine months ended September 30, 2023 consolidate the accounts of Technology Metals Inc. (formerly Maximos) and Mongoose (including Spark).
+The consolidated financial statements of the Company for the year ended December 31, 2023 consolidate the accounts of Technology Metals Inc. (formerly Maximos) and Mongoose (including Spark).